CHEST-Lab/fogocruzado/README.md

 Stray_bullets
 </td>
 <td style="text-align:left;">
-Has someone in the occurence been killed or injured by stray bullets?
+Has someone in the occurrence been killed or injured by stray bullets?
 </td>
 </tr>
 <tr>